WILLIAM BAZIOTES: artist quotes on painting and biography facts

 - In the beginning I drew and painted from nature in order to know her.
 Then later, only to fall under her spell.
 And today, to let her mirror my thoughts and feelings.

-* Baziotes, artist quotes on the history and development of his painting: the catalogue of the traveling exhibition ‘Nature in Abstraction’, Whitney Museum of modern Art, 1958, p.
+* Baziotes, artist quotes on the history and development of his painting in relation to the role of Nature in his life: the catalogue of the traveling exhibition ‘Nature in Abstraction’, Whitney Museum of modern Art, 1958, p.
 61

 - One can begin a picture and carry it through and stop it and do nothing about the title at all.

-* Baziotes, artist quote on making title: “Abstract Expressionist Painting in America”, W.C, Seitz, Cambridge Massachusetts 1983, p.
+* Baziotes’ artist quote on the difficulty on making a title: “Abstract Expressionist Painting in America”, W.C, Seitz, Cambridge Massachusetts 1983, p.
 147

-William Baziotes; not sourced art quotes by the famous American artist – modern Surrealism
+William Baziotes; not sourced art quotes by the famous American artist in modern abstract Surrealism

 - It is the mysterious that I love in painting.
 It is the stillness and the silence.
-I want my pictures to take effect very slowly, to obsess and to haunt (1959; art quotes William Baziotes – American Abstract Expressionism)
+I want my pictures to take effect very slowly, to obsess and to haunt (1959; art quote by William Baziotes – American Abstract Expressionism)

-William Baziotes, biography facts – famous American artist in Abstract Expressionism
+William Baziotes, more biography facts and life story – famous American artist in Abstract Expressionism

-William Baziotes was an important American artist, painter and contributor in the development of American Abstract Expressionism / New York School.
+William Baziotes was a great and important American artist, painter and contributor in the development of American Abstract Expressionism / New York School.
 Surrealism and primitive art both influenced his art fundamentally.
 Baziotes also assimilated Synthetic Cubist techniques, in a very personal and specific way of painting.
-He was familiar with the art of Miro and Picasso.
+He was familiar with the great painting art of Miro and Picasso.
 His understanding of Cubism and Surrealism he articulated in a highly personal and sensitive pictorial language.

-In the latter part of his artistic life, Baziotes taught extensively.
+In the latter part of his artistic life, Baziotes taught extensively art.
 Together with Robert Rauschenberg and Mark Rothko he was an inspirational founding member of the New York ‘Artist School’ in 1948.
 Later he taught at the Brooklyn Museum Art School, Peoples Art Center, and at the Museum of Modern Art.
-Baziotes also participated intensively in discussions, debates and exhibitions of the so called ‘New York School’, around 1947 and later.
+Baziotes also participated intensively in discussions, debates and exhibitions of the famous American ‘New York School’ – around 1947 and later in his life.

 William Baziotes; some art links for detailed biography facts